Corporate Team Building Activities & Events

 Click on the category that’s best for your group from the Corporate Games List of Most Requested Events

 - Fun with food...

 - Artistic endeavors ...

 - Team building blitz series-- especially for small teams

 Corporate Games’ SURVIVORS!
 This team building game offers the excitement of the popular TV series, "Survivor."
 However, the challenges are activities anyone can do, and the objective is to keep your team together, not eliminate teammates.
 It provides unique group problem solving opportunities and fun team challenges in the context of a group that is trying to "survive."
 Teams rotate through four or five stations; between the stations there are "immunity challenges."
 These events stress team survival, incorporate the features of any outdoor setting, and require communication, cooperation and teamwork.
 For each activity, a team is asked to select a different "captain" giving many people on the team a chance to communicate and lead the team.
-The challenges for this event are updated consistently to reflect the challenges seen in the TV show.
+Survivors! can be done indoors as well as outdoors.

 LOST Change and dealing with a variety of challenges are key issues in this event.
 Using this fun and familiar theme, your group is split into teams who are attempting to “get off of an island.”
 They will face a variety of unique situations in order to accomplish this, and need to cope with a number of “incidents” that will change their team make-up and abilities.
 These challenges are interrupted at intervals by a number of “incidents”…